AKD-01/DSA-LeetCode/README.md

 # DSA
 Collection of LeetCode questions to ace the coding interviews and practice.

-C++ solutions to over 500 LeetCode problems, perfect for preparing for coding interviews.
+C++ solutions to over 500 LeetCode problems, perfect for preparing for any coding interviews.